Article · Apr 10, 2026

 return new Response(JSON.stringify({ status: 'sent' }), { status: 200 });

-The .catch(() => {}) swallows any error from the SDK call so that even an SDK-level failure (a network blip, a rate-limit response from the email provider) does not leak through.
+The .catch(() => {}) swallows any error from the SDK call, so even an SDK-level failure (a network blip, a rate-limit response from the email provider) cannot leak through.
 The user receives “we sent the email” whether anything actually got sent or not.

 const start = Date.now();